According to Sovereignman’s blog, setting up an offshore company is a fine way to diversify one’s international portfolio. Read more about it below.

 Business Environment: Lots of opportunity, lots of labor challenges

 The Panamanian economy is undoubtedly booming right now, and there is no shortage of opportunities for entrepreneurs.
-That’s the good news.
-The bad news is that you’ll need a high pain threshold to negotiate the labyrinth of labor regulations (which are not business-friendly), permits, and certifications.
+That’s good news.
+The bad news is that you’ll need a high pain threshold to negotiate the labyrinth of labour regulations (which are not business-friendly), permits, and certifications.

 Labor, by far, is the biggest challenge.
 Panama is very protective of its labor market, and the basic ratio of Panamanian to foreign workers that companies are authorized is about 10:1.
 Entrepreneurs are not able to bring in the best talent they can find for their business, and it’s extremely difficult to find skilled, reliable employees from the local pool.

 Even if you do, the market is so competitive that they’ll likely jump ship within a few months and go work for someone else.